Soerjadi Soerjadarma: Post-independence

 He played a role in the negotiations for the takeover of KNILM/KLM to become Garuda Indonesia Airways (GIA) in the 1950s and the pilots came from the first batch of graduates of the Air Force Aviation Officers School.
 In addition, Suryadarma also initiated a program for pilots and civil aviation crews becoming officers and non-commissioned officers of the Air Force reserve - a practice adopted from Aeroflot, whose staff formed part of the reserve of the Soviet Air Forces.
-Civilians involved in civil aviation were also appointed as officers with a titular rank in the reserves.
+Civilians involved in civil aviation were also appointed officers with a titular rank in the reserves.